ademhoxha/mongodb-repository/README.md

 const OnTheFlyRepositoryFactory = require('mongodb-repository-wmf').OnTheFlyRepositoryFactory;
 ```
 ## Contributors
 Pull requests are always welcome!
 Please base pull requests against the master branch and be sure to pass all test cases and to update the `History.md` and the `README.md` if needed.
-To run the test cases plase execute `npm run test`.
+To run the test cases please execute `npm run test`.
 ## Take a Look
 Let see how to perform a single [insert](#Insert) operation using an `on the fly` created repository:
 ```javascript